Árpád Lengyel (physician): Onboard the Carpathia

 The shipping company assigned Lengyel to the RMS Carpathia as ship's doctor for third class passengers.
 He signed his employment contract on 19 March 1912.
-His first voyage on board the ship was the Rijeka-New York-Rijeka line.
-Carpathia sailed into New York on 29 March and returned to Rijeka twelve days later with 725 people on board.
+His first voyage on board the ship was from Fiume (now Rijeka, Croatia) to New York.
+Carpathia sailed into New York on 29 March and returned to Fiume twelve days later with 725 people on board.
 Passengers included both Hungarians returning to their homeland or visiting, and wealthy Americans, mainly in first class, on European excursions.
-Carpathia's voyage to Rijeka was uneventful until the early hours of 15 April 1912.
+Carpathia's voyage to Fiume was uneventful until the early hours of 15 April 1912.
 At 0.25 a.m., however, Carpathia radio operator Harold Cottam picked up a distress call from the RMS Titanic, which had struck an iceberg and was then 58 nautical miles (93;km) from Carpathia.
 Captain Arthur Rostron immediately gave the order for the ship to change course and set sail to rescue the Titanic's passengers.
 Captain Rostron decided that the survivors should be hoisted aboard the ship through the between-deck entrance nearest the waterline.
 The captain put Árpád Lengyel in charge of the rescue, as he was the only one of the three doctors with experience as a paramedic.
 All the survivors were in a state of shock, unable to grip the rope ladders lowered from the hatchway with their frozen, numb hands.
 One by one, the survivors were pulled up to the hold with the help of pulleys.
 Lengyel met the survivors at the entrance to the hold and performed a quick initial diagnosis, on the basis of which the men were escorted to the prepared first aid stations, so he met all the 710 survivors.
 In his memoirs, Árpád Lengyel wrote: "We could hardly cope with all the work and consolation.
 It was horrible to see all these people, women screaming for their husbands and children who were lost before their eyes, and here and there lonely children who had lost their parents.
 We comforted the poor with sobbing hearts...
 It was a very sad journey back (to New York), with only weeping and wailing everywhere..."

 According to the granddaughter of Árpád Lengyel, the rescue of the shipwreck's survivors was a huge emotional shock for him, and he was not keen to talk about it even later, except for one or two professional requests.